 It’s old school and is soooo good!

 And let’s be honest, this potato salad recipe uses a healthy amount of mayo.
-I think back in the day calories just floated into outer space somewhere.

 How to make creamy potato salad with mayonnaise and sour cream